mui/material-ui/docs/data/joy/customization/approaches/approaches.md

 ### Themed components

 Customizing the theme tokens, as described above, will affect every Joy UI component.
-However, if you want to customize a specific component and want every instance of it to be consistent, you can target it directly within the theme.
+If you want to customize a specific component and want every instance of it to be consistent, you can target it directly within the theme.

 :::info
-Check the specific [themed components article](/joy-ui/customization/themed-tokens/) for more in-depth instructions.
+Check the specific [themed components page](/joy-ui/customization/themed-tokens/) for more in-depth instructions.
 :::

 Here is an example of customizing the Button's default `fontWeight` and `boxShadow`: